harahara777/harahara777.github.io/README.md

 * There are minimal features related to datasets, which are currently being developed.
 * The download function is included in [sd-webui-complete-setup](https://github.com/ffxvs/sd-webui-complete-setup) notebooks.
 There are 1.5 and SDXL versions, please choose according to your purpose.
 ## Here are some tips on some common problems you may encounter.
-* When you copy a path of file or folder, it will be **"folder/file.txt"**, but when you actually use it, the correct path is **"/notebooks/folder/file.txt"**.
+* When you copy a path of file or folder, it will be **"notebooks/folder/file.txt"**, but when you actually use it, the correct path is **"/notebooks/folder/file.txt"**.
 * Don't just right-click and delete files, use **"Delete File or Folder"** function.
 * When the GUI launches, **Dreambooth** is selected by default, make sure select **Lora** tab for lora training.
 * Once training is started, you don't need to keep blower tab opnen, Training process continues even if you shut down your PC.
 ## Known Issue
-* Some of the console logs INfo contain file paths and are very difficult to read.
-There is currently no workaround.
+* Some of the console logs Info contain file paths and are very difficult to read.
+  please add **--console_log_simple** to additinal paramaters for avoid messy console logs.
 * Tenderflow and tenserRT is not installed because of some issues, so logging with them is currently not possible for now.

 <br>